 O’Henry concluded his brilliant piece that is worthy of a warm Christmas Spirit.
 “The Magi, as you know, were wise men, wonderfully wise men, who brought gifts to the newborn Christ-child.
 They were the first to give Christmas gifts.
 Being wise, their gifts were doubtless wise ones.
 And here I have told you the story of two children who were not wise.
 Each sold the most valuable thing he owned in order to buy a gift for the other.
 But let me speak a last word to the wise of these days of all who give gifts; these two were the most wise.
 Of all who give and receive gifts, such as they are the most wise.
 Everywhere they are the wise ones.
 They are the Magi.”Leave a comment

 Then came Christmas Day morning.
 Uh oh!
 I wasn’t ready for it, and can’t explain why.
-Because of space and other things, I decided not to have a tree but still decorated festively, not certainly not sparing filling nearly every empty corner or shelf space available.
-Thus, waking up to go straight to the Christmas tree did not happen.
+Because of space and other constraints, I decided not to have a tree but still decorated festively, not sparing any empty corner or shelf space available.
+Thus, the childhood ritual of waking up and going straight to the Christmas tree did not happen.
 And although there were a handful of cards, email messages and texts, and some nice bottles of wine, this was the first year where there was nothing to open on Christmas morning.
 Before allowing myself to wallow in self-pity, I quickly returned as many emails, text messages and phone calls as I could and by noon it was time to deliver a couple of turkey dinners to home-bound people, then get back in time to prepare a luscious Christmas dinner for a couple of good friends.
 I went to bed exhausted.